Smirnov's fermionic observable away from criticality: Proof of Theorem Proof of Theorem 2

 where $\gamma$ is the unique loop passing through $e_0$.
 Note that this definition is justified by the fact that $p$ is subcritical, and that it immediately implies that

 We mention that $F$ is not well defined at $e_0$.
 Indeed, $e_0$ can be thought of as the start of the loop $\gamma$ or its end.
-In other words, $F$ is multi-valued at $e_0$, with value 1 or -1.
+In other words, $F$ is multi-valued at $e_0$, with value 1 or $-$1.

-Lemma~\ref{relation_around_a_vertex} can be extended to this context following a very similar proof, but taking into account that $F$ is multi-valued at $e_0$.
+Lemma~\ref{relationaroundavertex} can be extended to this context following a very similar proof, but taking into account that $F$ is multi-valued\vadjust{\goodbreak} at $e_0$.
 More precisely, let $e_0=xy$.
-Around any vertex $v \notin \{x,y\}$ the relation in Lemma~\ref{relation_around_a_vertex} still holds; besides, where the $NE$ (resp.\ $SE$, $SW$) is the edge at $v$ pointing to the north-east (resp.\ south-east, south-west).
-In other words, the statement of Lemma~\ref{relation_around_a_vertex} still formally holds if we choose the convention that $F(e_0)=1$ when considering the relation around $x$, and $F(e_0)=-1$ when considering the relation around $y$.
+Around any vertex $v \notin\{x,y\}$ the relation in Lemma~\ref{relationaroundavertex} still holds; besides,

+where the $\mathit{NE}$ (resp., $\mathit{SE}$, $\mathit{SW}$) is the edge at $v$ pointing to the north-east (resp., south-east, south-west).
+In other words, the statement of Lemma~\ref{relationaroundavertex} still formally holds if we choose the convention that $F(e_0)=1$ when considering the relation around $x$, and $F(e_0)=-1$ when considering the relation around $y$.

 One can see that Lemma~\ref{argument} is still valid.
-In fact, the two lemmas imply that $F$ is massive harmonic:

-\begin{lemma} Let $p<p_{sd}$ and consider the observable $F$ in the bulk.
+In fact, the two lemmas imply that $F$ is massive harmonic: \begin{lemma} Let $p<p_{\mathrm{sd}}$ and consider the observable $F$ in the bulk.
 For any site $X$ not equal to 0, we have